My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to cook

 My short vacation with relatives allowed me to discover and eat local dishes.
 Most of their ingredients were harvested straight from the farm, which made most of our meals special.
 As a chef, eating a dish with fresh ingredients is more enjoyable than any expensive foods.

-Dinengdeng is a native dish in Ilocos Region of the Philippines.
+Dinengdeng is a native dish in the Ilocos Region of the Philippines.
 This dish consists of any vegetables with fried or grilled fish simmered in fermented fish sauce.
 There are so many variations of this dish, though mine is quite simple as I used only five ingredients.
 Check out my recipe below for my own version of how to make dinengdeng, a Filipino-inspired dish.

 - 125 grams jute